Skip to content

 Cannabis as a sleep aid?

-Now that cannabis is also approved in Germany, what about it as a sleep aid??
-Does grass make us sleep better?
+Now that cannabis is legal in Germany, what about its use as a sleep aid?
+Does weed help us sleep better?

-The answer is not that simple because there is very different data here.
-In those affected by an existing sleep disorder, cannabis had the short-term effect of improving sleep.
-In particular, the N3 phase of sleep, i.e. the deep sleep phase, could be lengthened, while the REM sleep phase, i.e. the dream phase, was shortened.
+The answer is not that simple, as there is very different data.
+In those affected by a sleep disorder, cannabis had the short-term effect of improving sleep.
+In particular, the N3 phase of sleep, i.e. the deep sleep phase, could be extended, while the REM sleep phase, i.e. the dream phase, was shortened.

 Until then, we wish you a good night!